Mountains can be living, mysterious entities. They can also be conquered, pulverized, and turned into mining waste.

 *

 When did people start planting flags on mountain summits?
 In Mountains of the Mind, British writer Robert MacFarlane tells us that the interest in climbing dates back not much more than 300 years.
-Once a space of supernatural accesses and presences, the mountain was a hindered landscape.
-Until the last decades of the 1700s, he says, the motto was to go around the mountains, “along their flanks or between them if absolutely necessary – as many merchants, soldiers, pilgrims and missionaries had to – but certainly not up them.”
+A space with challenging accesses and supernatural presences, the mountain was a hindered landscape.
+Until the last decades of the 1700s, the author says, the motto was to go around the mountains – “along their flanks or between them if absolutely necessary – as many merchants, soldiers, pilgrims and missionaries had to – but certainly not up them.”

 From the 18th century onwards – in line with the romantic idea embedded in European nature walking – mountains came to figure as spaces of contemplation, visitation, and exploration.
-Summiteers climbed mountains for entertainment, seeking the sensual gratification of mobile ascent.
-At the top, they earned a reward for their efforts: the landscape, the immensity, and the promise of greater risks.
+Summiteers climbed mountains for entertainment, seeking the sensual gratification of ascent.
+At the top, they earned the reward for their efforts: the landscape and the immensity, but also the promise of greater risks.

 *